coreemu/core/doc/usage.rst

 file, you will need to stop the emulation if it were running and reload the file.

-The :file:`.xml` file schema
-is `specified by NRL <http://www.nrl.navy.mil/itd/ncs/products/mnmtools>`_.
-Planning documents are specified in NRL's Network Modeling Framework (NMF).
-Here the individual planning documents are several tags encased in one `<Scenario>` tag:
+The :file:`.xml` `file schema is specified by NRL <http://www.nrl.navy.mil/itd/ncs/products/mnmtools>`_ and there are two versions to date: version 0.0  and version 1.0, with 1.0 as the current default.
+CORE can open either XML version.
+However, the xmlfilever line in :file:`/etc/core/core.conf` controls the version of the XML file that CORE will create.

+.. index:: Scenario Plan XML

+In version 1.0, the XML file is also referred to as the Scenario Plan.
+The Scenario Plan will be logically made up of the following:

-* `<NetworkPlan>` - describes nodes, hosts, interfaces, and the networks to which they belong.
+* `Network Plan` - describes nodes, hosts, interfaces, and the networks to which they belong.
-* `<MotionPlan>` - describes position and motion patterns for nodes in an emulation.
+* `Motion Plan` - describes position and motion patterns for nodes in an emulation.
-* `<ServicePlan>` - describes services (protocols, applications) and traffic flows that are associated with certain nodes.
+* `Services Plan` - describes services (protocols, applications) and traffic flows that are associated with certain nodes.
-* `<CoreMetaData>` - meta-data that is not part of the NRL XML schema but used only by CORE.
+* `Visualization Plan` - meta-data that is not part of the NRL XML schema but used only by CORE.
 For example, GUI options, canvas and annotation info, etc. are contained here.

-.. index:: indentation
+* `Test Bed Mappings` - describes mappings of nodes, interfaces and EMANE modules in the scenario to test bed hardware.
+  CORE includes Test Bed Mappings in XML files that are saved while the scenario is running.

 The :file:`.imn` file format comes from :ref:`IMUNES <Prior_Work>`, and is basically Tcl lists of nodes, links, etc.